ocoanet/ProtoUntyped/README.md

 ## ProtoWireObject

-`ProtoWireObject` is low-level an alternative to `ProtoObject`.
+`ProtoWireObject` is a low-level alternative to `ProtoObject`.
 Here are the differences between the two types:

 | Type | Decodes LEN fields | Converts fixed types to floats | Groups repeated fields | Decodes BCL types |
 | --- | :---: | :---: | :---: | :---: |